fristonio/docker.rs/README.md

-# docker_rs
+# docker.rs

 > A docker API wrapper library for rust.

 ## Development

-docker-rs is currently under development, follow the below instructions to get started.
+docker.rs is currently under development, follow the below instructions to get started.

 * Install rustc and rust-toolchain.
 * Clone the repository.